ENCOURAGING ALUMNI PARTICIPATION IN THE LIFE OF U OF T

 UTAA’S MISSION AND OPERATIONS

-The UTAA operates through a Board of Directors comprised of 13 directors, one of whom is an ex-officio member.
+The UTAA operates through a Board of Directors.
 Its by-laws (pdf) govern the association’s operations and outline the structure of its board, conduct of meetings, role of officers, policies, procedures and other related matters.

 The UTAA is part of a global cooperative network (pdf) of departments, groups, councils and committees that support both the University and the interests of alumni.

 To date the UTAA’s areas of involvement can be divided into four broad categories: